-For some mothers the letdown is quite a strong tingly feeling.
+For some mothers the let-down is quite a strong tingly feeling.
 Many mothers do not feel this, but it does not mean the let-down is not working.
 Milk may drip from your other breast.
 To encourage your let-down, it helps to be relaxed and comfortable.
 Avoid distractions and focus on your baby.
-You may even find that over time just hearing your baby cry can cause a let-down!
+You may even find that over time hearing your baby cry can cause a let-down!

-SOME HELPFUL TIPS

-if you have sore breasts or nipples
+SOME HELPFUL TIPS if you have sore breasts or nipples

-- Try different feeding positions. - After feeding, express a little milk onto your nipple and areola and air dry. - If a duct is blocked, gentle massage from the blockage towards the nipple can help.
-Apply cold packs after feeding if this helps you feel more comfortable.
+- Try different feeding positions. - After feeding, express a little milk onto your nipple and areola and air dry. - If your breasts feel full and uncomfortable try a cool compress, and continue feeding according to need.